webxdc/webxdc-types/README.md

 <details>
 <summary> Usage in Typescript without payload typing </summary>

-Use this if you just want completions only for the global API, but not for the status update and ephemeral message payloads.
-These will be filled with the generic `any` type.
+Use this if you just want completions for the api, but not for the status update payloads, they will get the `any` type with this method.

 ```typescript
 import "webxdc-types/global";